In this guide you will find:

 There we go.
 Now, on to the business at hand.

-The core Ninja Forms plugin runs on 200,000+ sites and has been downloaded over a million times.
-Over the past two years we’ve gone from nine extensions in our marketplace to nearly forty.
+The core Ninja Forms plugin runs on 800,000+ sites and has been downloaded millions of times.
+Over the past few years we’ve gone from nine extensions in our marketplace to nearly forty.

 Much of the success of Ninja Forms comes from our amazing collaborating developers and the extensions they create and sell through ninjaforms.com.
 We call them “collaborating” developers because they really do make the Ninja Forms experience better for everyone.